S e e w a l d' s A r t G a l l e r y

 By the way, they must be turned to work properly for each different scene!
 The amount of reflections will or will not be eliminated with this adjusting procedure.

-9. Rain gear/ layered clothing.
+10. Rain gear/ layered clothing.
 (Umbrella and rain poncho) change of clothes or layering of clothes (you can leave it all in your car if it not threatening or at home if it's not in the forecast at all- if you trust them that is).
 Michael always has a small, fold up umbrella he sticks in his vest pocket (most pro-jackets have a place for them) and a rain poncho folded up and stuffed in the back pocket of the jacket.
 If he knows it will rain, he puts a 'golf umbrella' in with his tripod in his tripod bag to make sure shooting in the rain is actually fun.
 You see, rain is your friend if you stay dry (as you can make spectacular photos in it when everyone else is cowering under door entryways or inside).

-You will need to bring a GOOD,
+You will need to bring (beg, borrow or steal)

-'USER FRIENDLY' tripod
+a GOOD, 'USER FRIENDLY' tripod

-One WITH a 'ball head' (that's the user friendly part).
+That means one WITH a 'ball head' (that's the user friendly part).

 Is this a 'ball head'?

 A photo vest might be nice also but don't get one just for class, get one if you will be wanting to go on trips and make photos and plan on getting serious about your art. ('ART' you say?
-Well yeah, after class you WILL BE AN ARTIST, and get a piece of paper stating so to prove it, so there!!!).
+Well yeah, after class you WILL BE AN ARTIST, and get a piece of paper (certificate of completion) stating so to prove it, so there!!!).

 This kind of shoulder carrying bag is convenient for walking around when you are traveling as you will always want to be ready to capture that 'best of show' photo that we occasionally run across.
 Usually the ones for one shoulder work best, those are what we carry.